Teesdale (Vic.)

 Table Chart PROFILE FAQ

-Family households constitute 87.2% of all households, consisting of 50.1% couples with children, 28.3% couples without children, and 6.8% single parent families.
-Non-family households comprise the remaining 12.8%, with lone person households at 11.6% and group households making up 1.4% of the total.
-The median household size is 3.1 people, larger than the Regional Vic average of 2.4.
+Family households dominate at 87.2% of all households, comprising 50.1% couples with children, 28.3% couples without children, and 6.8% single parent families.
+Non-family households make up the remaining 12.8%, with lone person households at 11.6% and group households comprising 1.4% of the total.
+The median household size of 3.1 people is larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households